 A patellar dislocation is a condition in which the knee joint is located outside the femoral groove when the knee is bent.
 Luxation can be characterized as medial or lateral, depending on whether the knees move on the inner or on the outer aspect.

 Patella luxation is one of the most common orthopedic conditions in dogs, and affects primarily small dogs.
 According to the latest OFA (2006) statistics, of the 21 Staffords taken (using X-rays), 100% were rated as “normal”.
 However, these statistics may be considered insufficient, as the exact cause of luxation remains unclear in most dogs, but is probably multifactorial.

 More information here.

-Staffordshire Bull Terriers actually have fairly sensitive skin, which can mean you’ll have to watch out for their food, shampoo and grooming products.
+Nowadays many dogs have fairly sensitive skin, which can mean you’ll have to watch out for their food, shampoo and grooming products.
 The breed is also quite susceptible to the development of skin infections, “hot spots,” and irritations that result from poor nutrition or the use of inappropriate supplements.
 The Staffordshire Bull Terrier can be prone to various skin allergies, which are recognized by the fact that the dog is constantly scratching or licking, until the source of the problem is removed.
 To solve the problem, you will need to work with a veterinarian to control the symptoms and their impact on your dog and, if possible, determine the cause of the allergen and eliminate it.
 We do not practice or condemn the use of antibiotics, steroids or other traditional treatments in our daily routine.
-With the use of proper nutrition and boosting the dog’s immune system, we are confident that these problems will not even occur.
+With the use of proper nutrition and boosting the dog’s immune system, we are confident that these problems will can be avoided.